Black Lives Matter protesters march out of North Charleston City Hall, defy curfew

-A protest that started peacefully at North Charleston City Hall ended in a minor scuffle between law enforcement and protesters when about 200 people left the municipal parking lot and marched up East Montague Avenue.
+A protest that started peacefully at North Charleston City Hall ended in a tense stand off between law enforcement and civilians that gave way to arrests when officers moved in.

-In all the group, part of a Black Lives Matter protest, walked about a mile where they blocked the street.
+The group of about 200 people were part of a Black Lives Matter protest, and walked about a mile on East Montague Avenue before they spread out across the street near the overpass to Interstate 26 and locked arms.

-A standoff ensued after protesters refused to disperse, defying the city's 6 p.m. curfew.
+Lines of officers faced off with protesters who had started chanting slogans like "Black Lives Matter," and "No Justice.
+No Peace."

+More officers arrived within minutes including a few from the State Law Enforcement Division and the Charleston County Sheriff's Office as well as the North Charleston Police Department.
+Many were in riot gear.
+At least one SWAT vehicle came on scene, several jail transport vehicles and two military-style humvees.
+Protesters seemed ready to hold their ground until officers, who had been warning them they were subject to arrest if they did not disperse due to the city's 6 p.m. curfew, moved in.

 "Freedom to protest!" yelled one member of the group.